-Sarah Wooster Counsellor Reg.
-MBACP, UKCP registered Psychotherapist
+Sarah Wooster Counsellor MBACP (accredited), UKCP registered Psychotherapist

 Why counselling or psychotherapy?
 At difficult, challenging or particularly sad times in our lives we often turn to family or friends for support.
 However, sometimes those closest to us cannot help or we feel too ashamed to speak out or maybe we feel we might be a burden to those around.
 We might feel very alone with our problems.
 Sometimes we have been struggling with difficulties for so long it seems hopeless to try and make a change in our life.